Is There Cake?

 Humor(?)
 Aside, the Cake Has Deeper Meaning – “The Cake is a Lie, and the Liar Paradox”

-The following video explains the liar paradox and shows how to resolve the contradiction with logic (because ultimately everything is either true or not true, even if we can’t prove it).
+The following video explains the liar paradox and shows how to resolve the contradiction with “logic” (the bitter enemy of those searching for cake). (because ultimately everything is either true or not true, even if we can’t prove it).

 For something deeper, see our page on Gödel’s proofs for the liar paradox, or for something less math-y, read the full-text online version of Franz Kafka’s the Castle in the link above.
-Or buy the Castle (Amazon Affiliate link) There is Cake!***
+There is Cake!***

 How to Resolve the Liar’s Paradox.